 -To assist adults and children with individualized programs that will enable them to come closer to reaching their full potential."

 Studies confirm that sign language is a excellent and effective tool to help children with delayed speech communicate their needs.
 It also strengthens and develops the communication areas of the brain.
 Sign language is easy and encourages communication skills even if your child is not verbal yet.
 Alex picked up on signs very easily.
 I think basic signs should be started around 1.
-I have links to good sign language videos on "favorites" page.

 As part of Dr. Unruh's program, we started showing Alex sight words by age 2.
 Now at age 4, her visual memory is strong and she can read about 50 sight words.
 We were not as consistent with the reading program, and I believe she could read so many more words if we did it more often.
 We used large index cards with words written in thick black marker.
 We started with familiar words (Mom, Dad, Alex, Sam, cat, dog...) and showed them to her several times a day just showing her the card and reading the word to her.
 We just showed her the words...did not test her until she could start saying the words around 4 years old.
 Every week we would make a few more word cards to add to her pile.
 She just turned 5 and can read about 100 words. *Now she is in Kindergarten (5 1/2) and can read even more words and even some books!